Humanitarian Engineering (with Sustainability) (MSc) (2023 Entry)

 In many developing countries, basic infrastructures; housing, power, water, sanitation, information and communication technologies, and roads, are insufficient, or non-existent.
 Inadequate access to infrastructures is a key barrier to economic growth.
 It inhibits access to health care, education and markets, it is tested even more at times of emergency.

-On this module you will explore the planning and conceptual design of sustainable cities and infrastructure improvements for low-income urban communities.
-You will also become familiar with the range of infrastructure needs for affected communities before, during and following emergencies such as technologies for security, shelter, water supply and engineering management of liquid and solid wastes.
+In this module students will explore the planning and conceptual design of sustainable cities and infrastructure improvements for low-income urban communities.
+They will also become familiar with the range of infrastructure needs for affected communities before, during and following emergencies such as technologies for security, shelter, water supply and engineering management of liquid and solid wastes.

 Industrial Ecology and Sustainable Engineering

-This module is designed for students from diverse disciplinary backgrounds and aims to provide you with critical knowledge and skills to analyse and contribute to sustainable technical solutions in industry, consultancy, governmental agencies, and research.
-The module covers aspects including, but not limited to, key concepts of industrial ecology (industrial ecosystems, industrial symbiosis, and industrial metabolism), industrial ecology tools (lifecycle, input-output, techno-economic, and material flow analyses), sustainable engineering and design for environment, environmental impact assessment, sustainable production and consumption, resource/material efficiency and circular economy strategies (e.g. reuse, repair, remanufacturing and recycling), pairing disruptive digital technologies with the circular economy, sustainability in the supply chain, multi-criteria decision analysis, energy and transportation (e.g. battery systems and electric vehicles) amongst others.
+This module covers aspects including, but not limited to, key concepts of industrial ecology (industrial ecosystems, industrial symbiosis, and industrial metabolism), industrial ecology tools (lifecycle, input-output, techno-economic, and material flow analyses), sustainable engineering and design for environment, environmental impact assessment, sustainable production and consumption, resource/material efficiency and circular economy strategies (e.g. reuse, repair, remanufacturing and recycling), pairing disruptive digital technologies with the circular economy, sustainability in the supply chain, multi-criteria decision analysis, energy and transportation (e.g. battery systems and electric vehicles) amongst others.

-You will study projects individually or as a group depending on your choice, guidance provided by the module leader and discussions with potential project supervisor.
-The group projects aim to give you experience of working within a team, and parallels the way teams formed with people with different background to tackle challenging projects similar to project teams formed in real life situations.
-Individual projects will be more focussed on in-depth studies in line with your interests and in line with the supervisor’s expertise.
-Projects are proposed by academics, industry partners or students.
+Students can propose their own projects or will study projects proposed by academics and industry partners individually or as a group.
+Guidance will be provided by the module leader and project supervisor who has expertise in the area of interest.
+The project aims to give you experience of working within a team and parallels the way teams formed with people with different background to tackle challenging projects like project teams formed in real life situations.

 (One chosen from the list below)